JosephDuffy/josephduffy.co.uk/data/posts/the-ipod-touch-is-my-favourite-device-for-ios-development.md

 ## Colours

-The iPod touch comes in 6 different colour, the iPhone SE comes in 3 colours.
+The iPod touch comes in 6 different colours, the iPhone SE comes in 3 colours.
 6 > 3.

 ## Lack of Hardware Features